mikbe/hashmodel/README.markdown

 ## Synopsis

 The major usefulness of this class is it allows you to filter and search flattened records based on any field.
-A field can contain anything, including another hash, a string, and array, or even an Object class like String or Array, not just an instance of an Object class.
+A field can contain anything, including another hash, a string, an array, or even an Object class like String or Array, not just an instance of an Object class.

-You can also search using boolean like logic e.g.
+Searches are very You can also search using boolean like logic e.g.

-@hm = HashModel.new(:raw\_data=>@records)
+    @hm = HashModel.new(:raw_data=>@records)
-found = @hm.where {@switch == "-x" && @parameter\_type == String}
+    found = @hm.where {:switch == "-x" && :parameter__type == String}

 ## Usage

-Just simple examples for now, waiting till I get a little more stable to do more in depth, for now look at the spec files for usage.
+These are just a few of the major methods of the class, to see all the functionality take a look at the RSpec files.

 ### **Creating with an array of hashes**
     records = [